mkrul/pet-registry/project.md

 - Applied commonInputStyles to "Add Another Breed" button for style consistency
 - Added hideLabel and disableClearable props to BreedSearch components for style consistency
 - Updated Remove Breed button to use MUI Button component for style consistency
-- Adjusted flex container spacing in IdentificationFields to match ReportEditMode
+- Adjusted flex container spacing in IdentificationFields to match EditReportForm
-- Added consistent field labels and spacing to IdentificationFields to match ReportEditMode
+- Added consistent field labels and spacing to IdentificationFields to match EditReportForm
 - Added label and consistent spacing for second breed field
 - Moved "Add Another Breed" button inside Breed(s) section for consistent layout
-- Added consistent vertical spacing between fields to match ReportEditMode
+- Added consistent vertical spacing between fields to match EditReportForm
-- Updated ColorFields component to use commonInputStyles for consistent styling with ReportEditMode
+- Updated ColorFields component to use commonInputStyles for consistent styling with EditReportForm
 - Added consistent MenuProps to ColorFields Select components to match dropdown behavior
 - Removed custom select styles in favor of shared commonInputStyles
-- Updated ColorFields remove buttons to use MUI Button component for style consistency with ReportEditMode
+- Updated ColorFields remove buttons to use MUI Button component for style consistency with EditReportForm
-- Added consistent label and spacing wrapper to ColorFields in NewReportForm to match ReportEditMode styling
+- Added consistent label and spacing wrapper to ColorFields in NewReportForm to match EditReportForm styling
 - Updated ColorFields "ADD COLOR" buttons to match IdentificationFields styling with FontAwesome icons
 - Updated ColorFields remove buttons to match IdentificationFields styling with text and consistent layout
 - Updated ColorFields flex container gap spacing to match IdentificationFields layout